Cohomology of generalized configuration spaces: Twisted commutative cochains

 \begin{thm} Let $X$ be a CW complex.
 The cdga $R\Gamma^{TW}(X,\Q)$ is quasi-isomorphic to Sullivan's cdga $A_{PL}(X)$.
 If $X$ is the complement of a subcomplex in a finite CW complex then $R\Gamma_c^{TW}(X,\Q)$ is quasi-isomorphic to the augmentation ideal in the algebra $A_{PL}(X^\ast)$, where $X^\ast$ denotes the one-point compactification. \end{thm}

 \begin{proof}Both functors $A_{PL}$ and $R\Gamma^{TW}$ are cochain theories.
 Then the first claim follows from Mandell's uniqueness theorem \cite[Corollary, p.
-550]{mandellcochain}, which says in particular that there is a unique cochain theory taking values in commutative dg $\Q$-algebras, up to isomorphism.
+550]{mandellcochain}, which says in particular that there is a unique cochain theory taking values in commutative dg $\Q$-algebras, up to quasi-isomorphism.
+The second claim follows from the first and Lemma \ref{excision}. \end{proof}